wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

 {% include l18n.html %}
 {% include _toc.html %}

-This presents a <strong>hands-on</strong> approach about using <strong>automation</strong> for a comprehensive technical <strong>deep dive</strong> that is succinct and <strong>logically sequenced</strong>.
+This presents notes while I'm learning about using <strong>automation</strong>, my attampt to be succinct and <strong>logically sequenced</strong>.
 All without sales generalizations.
 All in this one single big page for easy search.
+This is not a replacement for you going through professionally developed trainings.

 {% include whatever.html %}